ShaunCurtis/Blazr.IRepository/Readme.md

     public CancellationToken Cancellation { get; set; } = new ();
 }
 ```
-Handlers for commands only return status information: no data.
-We can define the result like this:
+The result only returns status information: no data.
+We can define a result like this:

 ```csharp
 public record CommandResult